ChuksJoshuaa/ChuksMbanaso/README.md

 <img width="100%" height="250px" align="center" src="https://res.cloudinary.com/chuksmbanaso/image/upload/v1666862266/media/Screenshot_53_nnlviy.png" >

-Result-oriented computer and software professional with over 2 years’ experience in improving computer web and software performance, testing and updating existing web applications and software, and developing new software functionalities.
+Result-oriented computer and software professional with few years of experience in improving computer web and software performance, testing and updating existing web applications and software, and developing new software functionalities.
 I have a significance track record of achievements, strong attention to detail, and ability to finish projects on schedule and within budget.

 ## <h1 align="left">Connect with me:</h1>